Intermittent fasting: Side effects

+There is preliminary evidence that intermittent fasting appears safe for people without diabetes or eating disorders.

 Reviews of preliminary clinical studies found that short-term intermittent fasting may produce minor side effects, such as continuous feelings of hunger, irritability, dizziness, nausea, headaches, and impaired thinking, although these effects disappear within a month from beginning the fasting practice.
 A 2018 systematic review found no major adverse effects.
 Intermittent fasting is not recommended for pregnant or breastfeeding women, growing children and adolescents, the elderly, or individuals with or vulnerable to eating disorders.

 Tolerance

 Tolerance of a diet is a determinant of the potential effectiveness and maintenance of benefits obtained, such as weight loss or biomarker improvement.
 A 2019 review found that drop-out rates varied widely from 2% to 38% for intermittent fasting, and from 0% to 50% for calorie restriction diet.

 Possible mechanisms

 Preliminary research indicates that fasting may induce a transition through four states: